hyeinson/GettingAndCleaningData/CookBook.md

 mean_std_measurements: a subset of data frame 'new_set' that only contains the measurements on the mean and standard deviation for each measurement

-comb_labels: combines 'train_labels' and 'test_labels' by rows; each observation matches that of 'new_set' and 'mean_std_measurements'
+comb_act_labels: combines 'train_labels' and 'test_labels' by rows; each observation matches that of 'new_set' and 'mean_std_measurements'

+comb_subjects = combines 'sub_train' and 'sub_test' by rowl seach observation matches that of 'new_set', 'mean_std_measurements', and 'comb_act_labels'

-new_set_wlabels: combines the second column of 'comb_labels' with 'mean_std_measurements' by columns
+new_set_wlabels: combines the second column of 'comb_labels' (column named 'Activity Names'), 'comb_subjects' (column named 'Subject Names' and 'mean_std_measurements' by columns

-final_dataset: a tidy form of data frame of 'new_set_wlabels'; summarises (averages) each variable for each activity and each subject
+final_dataset: a tidy form of data frame of 'new_set_wlabels'; summarises (averages) each variable for each activity and each subject; The first column lists the name of activity; The second column lists the name (or the number) of the subjects.

 **Transformations**